Longitudinal Data Analysis, Including Categorical Outcomes

 Finally, missing data issues will be covered.
 Mixed models allow incomplete data across time and assume that these missing observations are "missing at random" (MAR) under maximum likelihood estimation.
 Approaches that can go further, and don't necessarily assume MAR, are through the use of pattern mixture and selection models.
 Applications will be described of mixed pattern mixture and selection models.

-In all cases, methods will be illustrated using software, with SAS used for most examples, and augmented with use of SPSS for continuous outcomes and SuperMix for categorical outcomes.
+In all cases, methods will be illustrated using software.
+Stata will be used for most examples, with some use of SAS, and SuperMix for categorical outcomes.

 Prerequisites: Participants should be thoroughly familiar with linear regression and have some knowledge of logistic regression.